clulab/releases/lrec2022-bird/setup/README.md

+Before running the source code, you must set up the needed directory structure as well as creating a Python virtual environment.
+Here, we provide the Slurm script that we used to create the virtual environment.
+Follow the following steps to set up the directory structure as well as the virtual environment:

 1. The "bird" directory contains the maven and scala files required to compile the source code.
 Move this directory to your home directory (or anywhere that you would like).
 The "virenv_setup" script assumes that the bird directory is located at your home directory.
 If you want to put it somewhere else, you need to modify the "virenv_setup" script accordingly.

 2. Place the provided "code" directory in "bird/src/main/scala/".